Maikel Garcia Player Props: Royals vs. Phillies

 Maikel Garcia At The Plate

-- Garcia has 15 doubles, two triples, four home runs and 22 walks while hitting .282.
+- Garcia has 15 doubles, two triples, four home runs and 22 walks while batting .281.

-- Garcia is batting .421 during his last games and is on an eight-game hitting streak.
+- Garcia enters this game on a nine-game hitting streak.
+Over the course of his last games, he's hitting .400.

-- Looking at the 77 games he has played this season, he's hit a long ball in four of them (5.2%), and in 1.3% of his trips to the dish.
+- Looking at the 78 games he has played this year, he's homered in four of them (5.1%), and in 1.2% of his trips to the plate.

-- Garcia has an RBI in 28 of 77 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- Garcia has had at least one RBI in 37.2% of his games this year (29 of 78), with more than one RBI six times (7.7%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.